Anerkiki/pokemon-island-resort/README.md

 **Fonts**

-I wanted to pick a seaside-y/tropical/playful font for my headings etc, and I used **Google Fonts** to find one.
-I used their tool where you can write a specific phrase - in my case it was 'Pokémon Island Resort', as I knew this would be the main writing at the top of the page, so would be the most important to look right.
-I compared this title in many different fonts, especially what the (é) looks like, as it did look strange on a few of them, but I decided on 'Skranji' - as I feel exactly it has the exact exotic, tropical and beachy feel I wanted, and even reminded me slightly of bamboo used on island huts etc.
+I wanted to pick a playful and tropical font with a seaside feel for my headings, so I used **Google Fonts** to explore options.
+Using their preview tool, I tested the phrase "Pokémon Island Resort" - the main site title - to ensure it looked just right, especially the (é) character, which appeared odd in some fonts.
+I ultimately chose 'Skranji' because it perfectly captures the exotic, tropical, and beachy vibe I wanted, and even has a hint of bamboo reminiscent of island shacks.

-To pair with this, for a paragraph font, I wanted a simple, clear and unfussy font, that would compliment the heading font 'Skranji' without competing for attention, and again used **Google Fonts** to look through their sans-serif options and see what would work nicely.
-I chose 'Roboto', as it is a versatile and widely used sans-serif font designed for readability and legibility across different devices and screen sizes, balancing geometric shapes with open curves.
+For paragraph text, I wanted a simple, clear, and unfussy font that would complement 'Skranji' without competing for attention.
+Again using **Google Fonts**, I browsed sans-serif options and selected 'Roboto' for its versatility and readability across devices.
+Its straightforward design and spacious lettering make it easy to read, even in longer paragraphs.

 ---